-Tab 1: The causal diagram from the crisp data for main Criteria
+Fig 2: The causal diagram from the crisp data for main Criteria

 A threshold of 0.221 obtained from the first Quartile of all elements of the total relation matrix, is considered to indicate the strongest interdependence among criteria.

-As Tables 4 and 5 shows, Policy factors affect all six other factors and are influenced by all the other factors except Environmental factors.
+As Tables 4 and 5 show, Policy factors affect all six other factors and are influenced by all the other factors except Environmental factors.
 Governance factors influence all six other factors, and are affected by Policy and Business factors.
-Economic factors affect all the other factors except Governance factors.
+Economic factors affect all the other factors except

+Governance factors.
 Environmental factors are affected by four other factors (Policy, Economic, Governance, Inhabitant).

-Criterion (C06) Inhabitant factors has the most interaction (influence/influence) with other criteria and since (D_i-R_i) is negative for Inhabitant factors, so this criterion is a net effect.
+Inhabitant factors Criterion (C06) has the most interactions (influence/influence) with other criteria and since the $(D_i - R_i)$ is negative for Inhabitant factors, so this criterion is a net effect.

-Criterion (C04) Governance factors after Inhabitant factors has the most interaction (impact/influence) with other criteria and since (D_i-R_i) is positive for Governance factors, so this criterion is a net cause.
-Given that the value (D_i-R_i) is positive, the criteria of Policy factors, Economic factors and Environmental factors are also net causes.
-Figure 2 shows the causal diagram from the crisp data for the main Criteria
+Governance factors Criterion (CO4), after Inhabitant factors, has the most interactions (impact/influence) with other criteria and since the $(D_i - R_i)$ is positive for Governance factors, so this criterion is a net cause.
+Given that the value $(D_i - R_i)$ is positive, the criteria of Policy factors, Economic factors and Environmental factors are also net causes.
+Figure 2 shows the causal diagram from the crisp data for the main Criteria.